 Hostess Tip: Enjoy this festive craft with your kids and use them to accent your green drinks and Irish appetizers.

 I love the idea of having friends over.
 I like the planning and the scrambling.
-I think for me it is a bit like running a race – kind of painful preparing, but always worth it!
+I think for me it is a bit like running a race–kind of painful preparing, but always worth it!
 It is easy to get overwhelmed with what may seem like a lot of details in the planning.
 If you break the planning and preparation up into smaller parts, then you will see that entertaining friends in your home on a Saturday night can truly be an enjoyable experience for the whole family.
-Here are some of the steps to entertaining in your home.
+Here are some of the basic steps to entertaining in your home.

 Decide on the menu.
 This will indicate how formal the evening should be.